jmorris335/ConstraintHg/docs/source/constrainthg_intro.rst

 Getting Started with ConstraintHg
 =================================

 This page introduces the ConstraintHg package.
-For the theory of constraint hypergraphs, see the `Overview <https://github.com/jmorris335/ConstraintHg/wiki/Overview>`_ page.
+For the theory of constraint hypergraphs, see the `Overview <chg_overview>`_ page.

 Tutorial
 ========